Alexis-Bize/InfiniteMITM/docs/Use-Provided-Examples.md

 ### Step 2

 -   Open the desired `mitm.yaml` file in one of provided our [examples](/examples).
-    -   For this guide, we will use the [Watch Film Override](/examples/watch-film-override) example.
+    -   For this guide, we will use [Watch Film Override](/examples/watch-film-override).
 -   Copy the configuration specified between `copy ↓↓↓` and `↑↑↑ copy` under `domains` → `discovery`, where `discovery` will be the overridden service.

 ```yaml